Kyle Beckerman: International career

 In August 2011, Beckerman re-joined the U.S. at the invitation of new coach Jürgen Klinsmann.
 He played all 90 minutes in a friendly match against Mexico (a 1–1 draw) on August 10, and was a halftime substitute in a 1–0 friendly loss against Belgium on September 6.
 Since that time, Beckerman has been a regular on the national team.

 Throughout July 2013, Beckerman was called up for the 2013 CONCACAF Gold Cup alongside Real Salt Lake teammates Nick Rimando and Tony Beltran.
 Both Beckerman and Rimando started in five out of six games while Beltran started in only one match in home stadium Rio Tinto Stadium, where the trio played a full 90 minutes in front of their home crowd.
 Beckerman made three assists throughout the tournament until making to the final.
 On July 28, 2013, Beckerman played a full 90 minutes with Rimando to help secure the United States' 5th Gold Cup championship against Panama in a 1–0 victory.
 It was his first Gold Cup title as well as Rimando's and Beltran's.
 He was also named the game's Most Valuable Player.

-On May 22, 2014 Beckerman was named to the final 23-man roster for the 2014 FIFA World Cup in Brazil.
+On May 22, 2014, Beckerman was named to the final 23-man roster for the 2014 FIFA World Cup in Brazil.
 The tournament was his first-ever World Cup appearance.
-He started as defensive midfielder in all three matches of the group stage, as the U.S. to advance out of the "Group of Death".
+He started as defensive midfielder in all three matches of the group stage, as the U.S. advanced out of the "Group of Death".
 Klinsmann elected to sit Beckerman in the Round of 16 match against Belgium; the Americans subsequently allowed 18 shots on goal in a 2–1 loss, which eliminated them from the World Cup.